SunshineCommittee/SunshineCommittee.github.io/_articles/2019-09-13-boston-fig-fest-2019.md

 ![events](../assets/bfigfest2019-2.png)

 Tomorrow is Boston FIG Fest 2019!
-Come find us at table D11 in the Murr Center!
+Come find us at table D11 in the Murr Center at Harvard!

 <!--more-->